zavetsec/Invoke-ZavetSecTriage/README.md

 ---

+> **TL;DR** — Drop the script on a Windows host, run as Administrator, get a ZIP with 18 artifact categories and an HTML triage report in under 5 minutes.
+No setup.
+No internet.
+No dependencies.

+---

 ## Why this tool

 Most triage solutions require installing agents, deploying binaries, configuring databases, or maintaining infrastructure.
 When you are responding to an incident on a live Windows system at 2 AM, none of that is available.